Be a Leader. Be part of LeadNY.

 LeadNY participants are selected through a competitive application process.
 After an initial review of the application materials in early June, a selection committee interviews selected applicants in late June via Zoom.
 After those interviews, the selection committee recommends a slate of nominees to the board of directors in early July.
-Once approved, successful candidates are offered a position in the next class by late July.
-Class activities will start in late August of 2021.
+Once approved, successful candidates are offered a position in the next class.

 Participants in the LeadNY Program:

 - Enhance understanding of agriculture and the food system and its interrelationships on local, state, regional, national, and international levels.